A woman holding a large score, standing against a plain wall.

 Yan Ee Toh is a Singaporean composer whose music fuses elements of spontaneity and organicity.
 Yan Ee’s music deals with dichotomies within nature - both the phenomena of our physical world, as well as the nature of things.
 Her works explore gestures through the amalgamation and morphing of timbres and harmonies.

-Yan Ee’s music has been performed in 11 countries across Europe, Asia and America, with notable performances at Wigmore Hall, Cockpit Theatre, Victoria Concert Hall and Esplanade Recital Studio.
-She has worked with RIOT Ensemble, CHROMA, Onyx Brass, TACET(i) Ensemble, Orkest de Ereprijs, b-l duo, Salastina, found sound nation, Les Percussions de Strasbourg, Quartetto Maurice, ensemble chromoson, Ensemble Kochi, Singapore Chinese Orchestra, and NOISE Ensemble, amongst others.
-She has received several accolades, including the Boston New Music Initiative Young Composer Competition (Winner), the Priaulx Rainier Composition Prize from the Royal Academy of Music, the Concertia Emerging Composers Fellowship, Runner-Up Prizes at the Black Bayou Composition Award and the International Composition Institute of Thailand, Special Mention at the AMAT Women Composers Competition, and a Diploma at the New Music Generation International Composer Competition.
+Yan Ee’s music has been performed in 11 countries, with notable performances at Wigmore Hall, Cockpit Theatre, Avaloch Farm Music Institute, Victoria Concert Hall and Esplanade Recital Studio.
+She has worked with RIOT Ensemble, CHROMA, Onyx Brass, TACET(i), Orkest de Ereprijs, b-l duo, Salastina, found sound nation, Les Percussions de Strasbourg, Quartetto Maurice, ensemble chromoson, Ensemble Kochi, and Singapore Chinese Orchestra, amongst others.

 Having completed her undergraduate studies at the Yong Siew Toh Conservatory of Music (Singapore), Yan Ee recently graduated with a Master of Music from the Royal Academy of Music (London), where she was awarded the DipRAM in recognition of an exceptional portfolio.
 Her studies were generously supported by the Munster Trust and Trailblazer Foundation.
-Her teachers include David Sawer, Rubens Askenar, Ho Chee Kong and Adeline Wong.
+Yan Ee’s teachers include David Sawer, Rubens Askenar, Ho Chee Kong and Adeline Wong.